buildtesters/buildtest/docs/gettingstarted/query_test_report.rst

 state of test, returncode, etc...
 In this example, we will retrieve record for test name **circle_area** which will print the raw content of the test in JSON format.

-.. command-output:: buildtest inspect name circle_area
+.. command-output:: buildtest it name circle_area

 You can query multiple tests as positional arguments in the format: ``buildtest inspect name <test1> <test2>`` In this next example, we will retrieve test records for ``bash_shell`` and  ``python_hello``.